Port Sudan: Early 21st century

+Sudanese civil war (2023–present)

+During the Sudanese civil war (2023–present), Port Sudan has emerged as a leading destination and refuge for internally displaced persons fleeing war in other parts of the country.
+Internally-displaced refugees in the city reportedly face extreme heat and shortages of food and water.

+By late October 2023, Reuters reported that the Rapid Support Forces (RSF) controlled most of Khartoum, causing the government led by Abdul Fattah el-Burhan to have largely relocated to Port Sudan.
+General Abdul Fattah al-Burhan, leader of the Sudanese Armed Forces, "has threatened to establish a cabinet" in Port Sudan, "with the intention of creating an alternative or second capital."
+Hemedti, leader of the RSF, in turn, warned that this would lead to him declaring his own rival government based in Khartoum or another city he controlled.
+Analysts have raised concerns of a lasting split similar to that of Libya during its civil wars.
+Port Sudan has been described as becoming a "de facto" capital of Sudan.

+Iran and Russia have been trying to negotiate with Sudan to build a naval base in the city.

+On 4 May 2025, the RSF launched a drone attack on Port Sudan for the first time since the beginning of the war, targeting the Osman Digna Air Base, "a goods warehouse and some civilian facilities" and causing "limited damage".
+A day later, another RSF drone attack occurred targeting fuel depots, leading to a fire.
+Some Arab nations condemned the actions.

 Economy

 The city has an oil refinery and handles 90% of the country's international trade.
 Major exports include oilseed, senna, and hides and skins.
 Imports include construction materials, heavy machinery, and vehicles.

 Transport

-The city has a modern container-port to handle imports and exports.
+The city has a modern container port to handle imports and exports.
 The port is part of the 21st Century Maritime Silk Road that runs from the Chinese coast via the Suez Canal to the Mediterranean, there to the Upper Adriatic region of Trieste with its rail connections to Central and Eastern Europe.

 The main airport is Port Sudan New International Airport.
 There is now a tarred road linking Port Sudan to Khartoum via Atbara.
-Port Sudan also has a rail link with Khartoum.
+Port Sudan also has a 1067mm gauge rail link with Khartoum.
 There is also an international ferry from Jeddah.

+In 2023 a new seaport was proposed about 200km north of Port Sudan at Abu Amama.
+A 450km road to the farming hub at Abu Hamad would also be provided.
+This new seaport is opposite Jeddah which shortens the ferry trip from Jeddah.

 Education

 The city is home to the Red Sea University, established in 1994.

 Places of worship

-Places of worship are predominantly Muslim mosques, but there are also Christian churches and temples including the Roman Catholic Archdiocese of Khartoum (Catholic Church), Sudan Interior Church (Baptist World Alliance), and Presbyterian Church in Sudan (World Communion of Reformed Churches).
+Places of worship are predominantly Muslim mosques, but there are also Christian churches and temples including the Roman Catholic Archdiocese of Khartoum (Catholic Church), Sudan Interior Church (Baptist World Alliance), and Presbyterian Church in Sudan (World Communion of Reformed Churches) and Coptic Orthodox Churches.